Censorship of YouTube: Malaysia

+Florida (United States)

+Florida's law took effect on November 25, 2025, after the 11th Circuit Court of Appeals ruled 2-1 that the law was constitutional pending a full review of the case.
+Florida's law bans social media for minors under 14 and require parental consent for minors aged 14 or 15.
+Florida would enforce its law against TikTok on June 15, 2026, after which TikTok would announce it would suspend accounts from users under 14 in the State of Florida.
+Florida then became the first state in United States to enforce a social media ban for minors.

 Countries where access to YouTube was formerly blocked

 Afghanistan

 On September 12, 2012, YouTube was blocked in Afghanistan due to hosting the trailer to the controversial film about Muhammad, Innocence of Muslims, which the authorities considered to be blasphemous.
 YouTube was later unblocked in Afghanistan on December 1 of the same year.

 Armenia

 Following the disputed February 2008 presidential elections, the Armenian government blocked Internet users' access to YouTube for a month.
 The Armenian opposition had used the website to publicize video of alleged police brutality against anti-government protesters.

 Bangladesh

 In March 2009, YouTube was blocked in Bangladesh after a recording of an alleged meeting between the prime minister and army officers was posted revealing anger by the military on how the government was handling a mutiny by border guards in Dhaka.
 The block was lifted on March 21.

 On September 17, 2012, YouTube was banned for the second time following the controversies regarding the promotional videos for Innocence of Muslims.
 On June 5, 2013, the Bangladesh Telecommunication Regulatory Commission lifted the ban.

 On August 2, 2024, YouTube, along with WhatsApp, Instagram and TikTok was blocked in Bangladesh due to quota reform protests.